bids-standard/bids-specification/src/99-appendices/03-hed.md

 In contrast, the `response_time` and `stim_file` columns could potentially contain distinct values in every row.
-These columns are referred to as *value* columns and are annotated by creating a HED tag string to describe the general characteristics of these values.
+These columns are referred to as *value* columns and are annotated by creating a HED tag string to describe a general pattern for these values.
 The HED annotation for a value column must include a `#` placeholder, which tools will replace by the actual column value when the annotations are assembled for analysis.

-Example: An accompanying `*_events.json` sidecar describing both categorical and value columns of the previous example.
+Example: An accompanying `_events.json` sidecar describing both categorical and value columns of the previous example.
 The `Duration` column is also annotated as a value column.